By Melinda Maryniuk, MEd, RD, CDCES

 Keep up the planning.
 Planning your meals.
 Shopping from a list.
 Doing meal prep in the beginning of the week.
 All of these are habits you worked on during the weight loss phase that still apply.

 Don’t skip meals.
-Successful losers generally start the day on the right track with breakfast.
+Successful patients generally start the day on the right track with breakfast.
 It sets the tone for the rest of the day.
-Some people have found success by continuing to limit choices during the maintenance phase by always having the same breakfast or having a meal replacement shake or a calorie-controlled frozen meal for lunch.
+Some people have found success by continuing to limit choices during the maintenance phase by always having the same breakfast, or having a meal replacement shake or meal-prepped (portioned out) dish for lunch.

 Keep on tracking.
 Most successful losers weigh themselves daily.
 Don’t panic over a pound or two, as fluctuations are common, but this way you can catch trends early.
 If you found writing down what you eat in a food diary (or recording food in an app) during the weight loss phase, do that for one week a month just to make sure you’re still on track.